susanBuck/notes/04_PHP/09_Arrays.md

 <img src='http://thewc.co.s3.amazonaws.com/challenges/php-array-parts.png'>

-In this example, the name of our array is `$contestants`
+In this example, the name of the array is `$contestants`

 The **keys** are Sam, Eliot, Liz and Max.
 You can think of keys as an index, or position holder in an array.